If you are craving Alpine cuisine that embodies the hearty goodness of the Alps, we may have found your perfect cookbook.

 For us, the cookbook we cannot live without is Alpine Flavours: Authentic recipes from the Dolomites, the heart of the Alps.
-When pining for the immensity of mountains and wild-hearted treks, we crack open this cultural gem of traditional Alpine recipes and bring mountain-born goodness to life in our home.
+When pining for the immensity of mountains and wild-hearted treks, we pull out this cultural gem of traditional Alpine recipes and bring mountain-born traditions to life in our home.

 Centuries of Culinary Experience at Your Fingertips

-From mountain favorites such as Speckknödel (bacon dumplings) to Schweinshaxe (pork shank) to Hirschgulasch (venison goulash), as well as an assortment of pastries and apple-centered dishes, the cookbook inspires recreating the rich flavors and down-home spirit honed over centuries deep within the Dolomites.
+From mountain favorites such as Speckknödel (bacon dumplings) to Schweinshaxe (pork shank) to Hirschgulasch (venison goulash), as well as an assortment of pastries and apple-centered dishes, the cookbook shows step-by-step how to recreate the authentic flavors and down-home spirit honed over centuries deep within the Dolomites.

-Based on our experience cooking with this book, we think it’s one every mountain lover should own.
+Based on our time cooking with this book as a companion, we think it’s one every mountain lover should own.
 The Alps of South Tyrol are after all the world’s most tantalizing mountains; it’s no surprise its hearty cuisine offers equal enchantment.

 Savoring the Mountains

-Alpine Flavours not only helps you savor the mountains, but also carries you along a cultural journey with captivating images throughout.
-From front to back, the book is crafted like a perfectly plated dish.
-It could just as easily adorn your coffee table as it could your countertop.
+Alpine Flavours not only helps you relish Alpine cuisine, but also whisks you away on a cultural odyssey.
+The cookbook is filled with captivating images of mountain food and life.
+From front to back, it is crafted like a perfectly plated dish.
+Alpine Flavours could just as easily adorn your coffee table as your countertop.